SkySingh04/SleepSense/README.md

   ```

 ### Usage
+1.Add the necessary API keys to the .env file

-Just run the app.py and follow the link on the terminal!
+2.Just run the app.py and follow the link on the terminal!

 ## Future Scope